kanak1803/kanak1803/README.md

 - 🔭 I'm currently learning **React Native with Expo** for cross-platform mobile development
 - 🌱 Building **scalable web applications** with React, Next.js, and Node.js
 - 💼 Open to **Full Stack Developer roles** and exciting collaborations
+- 🤝 Available for freelance projects - feel free to reach out with your requirements!
 - 💬 Ask me about **JavaScript, React, Next.js, and building responsive UIs**
 - 🚀 Passionate about clean code and performance optimization
 - 📚 Believer in continuous learning and staying updated with latest tech trends